ginkgostreet/org.chorusamerica.memrel/README.md

 #### api.MemRelSync.processqueue

-Triggers the creation of indirect memberships where conferment relationships exist.
+Triggers the *creation* of indirect memberships where conferment relationships exist.

+Note: this extension *will not delete* no-longer-valid indirect memberships -- e.g., if the "Employee of" conferment relationship configuration is removed from a membership type X, contacts who held a membership X by virtue of their employment will continue to do so after this API is run.
+Addressing that use case is outside the scope of this extension.

 This API takes a parameter `max_run_time` which limits the amount of time (default: 30 sec) it will spend processing queued items; a system administrator can set this below the timeout threshold, making it safe for use as a scheduled job.